unswcpmsoc/main-website/README.md

 ## Testing Locally

 1. Set up Hugo (https://gohugo.io/getting-started/installing/).
 Probably easier to download the release straight from GitHub.
 Use hugo-extended as we need support for scss compilation.
-    If you are getting an error when serving, use **v0.127.0**.
 2. Download node.js (https://nodejs.org/en/) and also yarn (https://yarnpkg.com/).
 3. Clone the project and cd into the directory.
 4. Run `yarn` to install postcss-cli.